Fri., Mar. 15, 2002 by EDDIE COCKRELL

 It’s perhaps fitting that “Baader,” Christopher Roth’s sure-to-be-controversial biopic about ’70s West German celebrity terrorist Andreas Baader and his rise from small-time car thief to leader of the Marxist revolutionary Red Army Faction, uses only his surname in the title.
 Just as “Baader” is only part of his full name, pic can’t provide a complete, incisive profile of the man.
 However, terrific period verisimilitude, and the kind of wild and woolly visual approach favored by Oliver Stone in his so-called biopics, should result in strong local biz and subsequent attention wherever German society is a subject of interest or antiheroes sell tickets.

-Film raises more questions than it answers about what really happened during West Germany’s “Decade of Terror” from 1968 to 1977, when the Baader-Meinhof Gang shot and bombed its way into local folklore as a kind of leftist Bonnie & Clyde.
+The film raises more questions than it answers about what really happened during West Germany’s “Decade of Terror” from 1968 to 1977, when the Baader-Meinhof Gang shot and bombed its way into local folklore as a kind of leftist Bonnie & Clyde.
 Just as it would be ill advised to use “JFK” as a teaching tool, “Baader” plays fast and loose with the facts.
 It should be viewed strictly as stylish, shallow entertainment.

 Pic opens in 1972, as a chance traffic stop in Cologne spells the beginning of the end of the four-year crusade by Baader (Frank Giering) to stamp out capitalism and return to a socialist-based society.
 Time then shifts back to 1967 to lay the groundwork for his improbable rise to revolutionary theorist.